 New Generation Thinkers: What to expect

-Dr Sophie Coulombeau: You’re a current NGT, is that right?
+Dr Sophie Coulombeau: You’re a 2017 NGT, is that right?

-Dr Alistair Fraser: Freshly minted.
-Which year did you do it?
+Dr Alistair Fraser: Yes, which year did you do it?

 SC: I’m a bit long in the tooth.
 2014-2015 was my cohort.

 AF: That’s great - one of the best things about the Sage festival was meeting folks that had done it before.

 SC: Yes.
 I was sorry not to be able to make it.
 It’s always such a lovely crowd.

 AF: So, what stage were you at in your career when you applied, and why did you?

 SC: I was going into the final year of my PhD, and was thinking about what I wanted my future career path to look like.
 I was really inspired by some of the Radio 3 programmes I’d heard, and the short films I’d seen, from previous New Generation thinkers such as Fern Riddell and John Gallagher.

 It seemed to me that they’d found a way to blend research expertise with popular appeal, and reach a wider audience than that of a traditional academic book.
 I wanted to do the same.
 I didn’t think I’d stand much of a chance as a PhD student, but wanted to give it a shot anyway.

 AF: I actually applied in the final year of my PhD too, but that was in the very first year of the scheme - 2010 - and didn’t get through.
 I forgot about it, moved to work in Hong Kong for four years, then came back and saw it was still running.
 This time though I had a bit more confidence in my work and a bit more media exposure so I think made a better job of it.